 There is an increasing interest in didactical research for studies of teaching and learning performed in collaboration between researchers and teachers.
 With this special call, Network 27 wants to highlight the results produced in this line of research, as well as the challenges it leads to.
 The main topics will be the following: (1) empirical findings relating to the unfolding of dialogue between teachers and researchers (2) comparisons between different models for design-based didactical research, (3) epistemological and ethical views of knowledge, participation, recognition and symmetry and asymmetry between participants and (4) development of methodological issues.

-For ECER 2019 (Hamburg, Germany), Network 27 especially welcomes contributions that concern the discussion and reflection on the collaboration between researchers and teachers in didactical research.
+As for ECER 2019 in Hamburg, Network 27 again for ECER 2020 (Glasgow, Scotland) especially welcomes contributions that concern the discussion and reflection on the collaboration between researchers and teachers in didactical research.

 In the special issue on Didactics – learning and teaching, published in European Educational Research Journal in 2018, Ligozat & Almqvist (2018) identified that a central trend in didactical research is to use and develop didactic knowledge and concepts in cooperation with teachers (cf. Marton & Runesson, 2015).
 In this process, the researchers and teachers are engaged in a mutual process of recognition where they contribute with their respective competences and perspectives (Carr & Kemmis, 1986; Edwards-Groves, Olin & Karlberg-Granlund, 2016; Olin, Sensevy & Lenzen, 2018).
 The participants and their contributions are shaped in dialogue with each other and become something else than if they would have performed the work separately (cf. Hamza, Palm, Palmqvist, Piqueras & Wickman, 2018; Le Brun, Morellato, Sensevy, & Quilio, 2018; Sensevy, Forest, Quilio & Morales 2013).